General Terms and Conditions of Business (GTC) of Meerstetter Engineering GmbH

 for the delivery of component parts, devices, systems, hardware and software, licenses, and services.
 Thereby, the delivery can consist of a product or a service, hardware or software, or an integration of different products and services rendered.

-These General Terms and Conditions of Business constitute an integral part of all contracts entered into between Meerstetter Engineering GmbH (Supplier) and Customers (Buyers) concerning the delivery of component parts, devices, systems, hardware and software, licenses, and services, whether individually or in the desired combination.
+These General Terms and Conditions of Business constitute an integral part of all contracts entered between Meerstetter Engineering GmbH (Supplier) and customer (Buyer) concerning the delivery of component parts, devices, systems, hardware and software, licenses, and services, whether individually or in the desired combination.
 By placing an order with Supplier, Buyer indicates its agreement with these Conditions.
 Unless explicitly acknowledged, in whole or in part, in writing, Supplier is not bound by any business, delivery, or other conditions of Buyer – regardless of the form thereof - that seek to replace or modify these Conditions.

 2. Contract Conclusion and Scope of Services